 In 1988, Gates sought DNA testing on the hair and tests were attempted, but DNA testing was in its infancy and the results were inconclusive.

-In 1997, an internal review of the FBI laboratory found that Malone and other analysts made false reports on cases across the country and performed inaccurate laboratory tests.
+In 1997, an internal review of the FBI laboratory found that Malone and other analysts made false and misleading reports on cases across the country and in numerous instances, their lab notes did not support their reported and testimonial conclusions.

-In January, 2002, the U.S. Justice Department sent a letter to prosecutors in the case, informing them that Malone's lab report was not supported by his notes and advising them to determine whether the defense should be notified.
-Gates' defense attorney was not notified.
+In January, 2002, the U.S. Justice Department sent a letter to prosecutors in the case, informing them that Malone's lab report was not supported by his notes and advising them to determine whether Malone's hair testimony was material to the conviction.
+If it was material, DOJ intended to notify the defense of the lapse in Malone's work.
+Although it was clearly material, the local US Attorney failed to report back to DOJ and Gates' defense attorney was not notified.

 In 2007, Gates sought DNA testing again with the help of Sandra Levick from the Public Defender Service for the District of Columbia.
-Two years later, the request was granted and the tests, conducted on a sample of biological evidence found at the District of Columbia medical examiner’s office, eliminated him as the killer and rapist.
+Two years later, the request was granted and the tests, conducted on a semen sample collected at death and retained by the District of Columbia medical examiner’s office, eliminated him as the killer and rapist.

 He was released on December 15, 2009 and on December 18, 2009, the charges were dismissed.
 Upon his release, Gates received $75 and a bus ticket to Ohio.